temporalio/documentation/docs-src/references/web-ui-server-env-vars.md

 The callback URL used by Temporal for authentication and authorization.

-Callback URLs are invoked by the API after it's finished communicating with the Temporal Server.
+Callback URLs are invoked by the API after it's finished communicating with the Temporal Cluster.

 This variable should be defined when [configuring auth](/references/ui-configuration#auth).

 ## `TEMPORAL_UI_ENABLED`

-Enables or disables the [browser UI](/references/ui-configuration#enableui) for the Temporal Server.
+Enables or disables the [browser UI](/references/ui-configuration#enableui) for the Temporal Cluster.

 Enabling the browser UI allows the Server to be accessed from your web browser.
 If disabled, the server cannot be viewed on the web, but the UI server APIs remain available for use.